zuzukin/whl2conda/doc/basic-usage.md

 then look for a wheel in the `dist/` subdirectory of the project.

 If there is only one `.whl` file in the `dist/` directory, that will be used.
-Otherwise,  f the there is an interactive terminal and the `--batch` option  has not been specified, then *whl2conda* will prompt the user to choose a wheel or to build one using [pip wheel][pip-wheel].
+Otherwise, if the there is an interactive terminal and the `--batch` option  has not been specified, *whl2conda* will prompt the user to choose a wheel or to build one using [pip wheel][pip-wheel].

 You can use the `--build-wheel` option to force the wheel to be built